Research

 Runner-up for the EMUEA 2024 Best Student Paper

-Presentations: IEB Workshop on Political Economy, AFEPOP, Yale–UB HPE Workshop, European meeting of the UEA, XVI COSME Gender Economics Workshop, EEAYE, EHS, IMERA-AMSE Workshop in Gender inequalities, Development Reading Group at Boston University, Graduate Workshop in Economic History at Harvard University, World Cliometrics Conference, LAGV, AFSE, FRESH Workshop, IRES Lunch Seminar and Lewis Lab Graduate Student Workshop.
+Presentations: Queen Mary University of London, Berlin Colloquium in Economic History, IEB Workshop on Political Economy, AFEPOP, Yale–UB HPE Workshop, European meeting of the UEA, XVI COSME Gender Economics Workshop, EEAYE, EHS, IMERA-AMSE Workshop in Gender inequalities, Development Reading Group at Boston University, Graduate Workshop in Economic History at Harvard University, World Cliometrics Conference, LAGV, AFSE, FRESH Workshop, IRES Lunch Seminar and Lewis Lab Graduate Student Workshop.

 • Roads, employment and education: evidence from the US rural highways